 About ARCs

 NIHR ARCs are regional collaborations between organisations that undertake applied health and care research.
-The NIHR has awarded £135 million over five years to 15 ARCs across England.
-ARCs support applied health and care research that responds to the needs of local populations and health and care systems.
+The NIHR awarded an initial £135 million over five years to 15 ARCs across England, to support applied health and care research that responds to the needs of local populations and health and care systems.
+On 1st October 2024, the ARCs commenced an 18-month costed extension until 31st March 2026.

-Each NIHR ARC is made up of local providers of NHS and care services, NHS commissioners, local authorities, universities, private companies and charities.
+Each NIHR ARC is made up of local providers of NHS and care services, NHS commissioners, local authorities, universities, private companies public and community groups and charities.
 These collaborations work together to conduct high quality, generalisable, applied health and care research that addresses the specific health or care issues in their region.

 NIHR ARCs also act to close the “second translational gap” between new evidence and getting it into clinical practice.
 They aim to increase the rate at which research findings are implemented into practice.